Piper PA-28 Cherokee: PA-28R Arrow

-Two Piper-built prototypes of the ENAER T-35 Pillán.
-Military trainer with a cut-down PA-32R Saratoga fuselage with a two-seat tandem cockpit and a PA-28R Arrow wing.
-Powered by a 300 hp Lycoming IO-540-K engine.
-First flown on March 6, 1981, and production aircraft were sent in kit form to be built by ENAER.
-The first and second prototypes were designated XBT and YBT, respectively.
+Piper designation of the ENAER T-35 Pillán, a military trainer originally built for the Chilean Air Force with a cut-down PA-32R Saratoga fuselage, a two-seat tandem cockpit, a PA-28R Arrow wing and originally powered by a 300 hp Lycoming IO-540-K1K5 engine.
+Two prototypes were built in 1981 by Piper, respectively designated XBT and YBT, while production aircraft were sent in kit form to be built by ENAER.
+By 1987, a total of 120 production kits had been built by Piper, with production ongoing as of that year.